If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 When I started taking guitar lessons, I got started learning classical guitar, using the Royal Conservatory books.

 Since classical guitar methods use exclusively standard notation, I had no idea what guitar tabs were until much later.
-This was when my teacher explained to me that I was one of the few students who didn't use tab to learn.
+Around the same time, my guitar teacher explained to me that I was one of the few students of his who didn't use guitar tab.

 Being a young and inexperienced student, this comment made me feel rather smug.
-So, I totally ignored charts which were written in tablature, and this caused some problems down the line which I'll get into shortly.
+So, I totally ignored charts which were written in tablature, and continued exclusively using standard notation.
+Unfortunately, this one-sided approach caused some problems down the line when I began learning fingerstyle, which I'll get into shortly.

-Let's go over the basics of guitar tablature, and then we'll tackle specific challenges with reading fingerpicking guitar tabs.
+For now, let's go over the basics of reading guitar tablature, and then we'll tackle specific challenges with reading fingerpicking guitar tabs.

 What are Guitar Tabs?

-Guitar tabs, or tablature, are a form of musical notation that allows guitarists to read and play music without having to learn to read traditional sheet music.
+Guitar tabs, or tablature, are a form of musical notation that allows guitarists to read and play sheet music for guitar without having to learn to read traditional notation that other instrumentalists use.

 Tablature, or tab for short, consists of a series of horizontal lines upon which we place numbers that indicate which fret to play on each string.
+Tabs are read (and played) from left to right.
 The lines are a visual representation of the strings, with the lowest pitched (thickest string) at the bottom and the highest pitched (thinnest) string at the top.

-Unlike sheet music which uses standard notation exclusively, tablature shows you exactly where to place your fingers on the guitar, making it ideal for beginners who are just starting to learn fingerpicking.
+Unlike classical guitar sheet music, which uses standard notation exclusively, tablature shows you exactly where to place your fingers on the guitar.
+But unlike standard notation, guitar tablature often lacks rhythmic indications.

 What is Standard Notation?